Granting other people access to your medical record (Proxy Access)

 However you can name them as a proxy user, which would enable them to access your health record from their MyCare account after you have approved this.

-You can grant Proxy Access to your spouse by stating this to a member of staff during your next appointment.
-You must be at least 18 years old to have Proxy Access to another person’s medical record.
+You can grant Proxy access to your spouse by stating this to a member of staff during your next appointment.
+You must be at least 18 years old to have Proxy access to another person’s medical record.

 Therefore, it is not suitable to use MyCare to ask questions about a family member.
 You can also contact the medical team looking after your family member via the contact details on their clinic letter or on this website.